-First priority in each category will be given to children who will have an older sibling attending the school in September 2019.
+First priority in each category will be given to children who will have an older sibling attending the school in September 2018.

-- 1. Looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the parish(es) of English Martyrs' Fenham. (see note 3) - 3.
-Other Catholic children. (see note 3) - 4.
-Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 5.
-Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 6.
-Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 7.
-Any other children.
+1. Looked after catholic children and previously looked after catholic children. (see notes 2, 3 and 4)

+- 2. Catholic children who are resident in the parish formerly known as St Bede's. (see note 4) - 3.
+Other Catholic children. (see note 4) - 4.
+Looked after and previously looked after children. (see note 2 and 3) - 5.
+Catechumens and members of an Eastern Christian Church (see note 5 and 6) - 6.
+Children of other Christian denominations (see note 7) - 7.
+Children of other faiths (see note 8) - 8.
+Any other children